 - Roomba s9 features an Anti-Allergen System, whereas Roomba 960 has a dirt detection system.

-- Roomba s9 is the most powerful Roomba robot, whereas Roomba 960 has a built-in camera.
+- Roomba s9 is the most powerful Roomba robot that can clean corners and edges with side brushes, whereas Roomba 960 has a built-in camera.

 - Roomba s9 has a power boost feature for carpets, whereas Roomba 960 weighs 8.6 pounds.

 - Roomba s9 is D-shaped and has a shiny copper center, whereas Roomba 960 is round and matte black.

 The Roomba s9 retains the three-stage cleaning system that Roomba robot vacuums are known for.
 It uses the dual multi-surface rubber brushes as the main brush, a corner brush, and more powerful suction.

 The new vacuuming technology is 40 times as powerful as the one you find on the company’s Series 600 models.
 And if that is not enough, you can turn on the Power Boost feature that can increase the suction even more.
 This feature is excellent if you are cleaning rugs and carpets.
 Now dirt and dust can no longer hide.

 The Roomba s9 isn’t only unique in it’s D shape, but you’ll also notice a shiny copper center on top of the unit.
 It contrasts nicely with the black finish on the rest, but it does more than just look good.

 This copper center is a lid, giving you access to the dust bin.
 The motion light ring around the lid tells you its current status and the D shape allows it to navigate edges and corners more efficiently.

 It’s not as short or slim as other Roombas, so it might be more difficult to navigate low profile furniture, but the Spot-Clean, Start, and Dock buttons make it easy to use onboard controls from the unit itself.